narainsagar/ama/README.md

-# narainsagar/ama
+# Ask Me Anything

-A repository to ask [@narainsagar](https://twitter.com/narainsagar) anything.
+A repository to ask me [@narainsagar](https://twitter.com/narainsagar) anything.

-I'm [working at Recurship](http://narainsagar.com/whoami) since 1+ year and have worked on many web development projects (mostly single page - web applications) using Node.js, JavaScript, JQuery, Angular2, Bootstrap, HTML(5), CSS(3), PHP, MEAN Stack, etc. During the period I've learned a lot of  new things i.e., about culture, improving your development workflow, software development life cycle, software versioning & control system, and really important shit like automated testing (TDD).
-If you have a question you're interested in reading me tap out a response for, this is just the joint for you.
+**Note:** Anything doesn't mean anything.
+Only relevant to my topics & stuffs.

 ### Ask a question

+I get a lot of questions by email.
+I think, this is the most meaningful way to make answers globally present!
 Asking a question is as easy as
 [creating a new issue](https://github.com/narainsagar/ama/issues/new) on this project.